kiriarf/CV/README.md

 ## Hobbies

 My main hobby is playing What?
 Where?
-When? and other similar games.
-It is a Russian game, where a team of six players needs to answer a question within a minute.
-The closest analogy would be a pub quiz, but questions are not trivia, and are answered with logic and deduction.
+When?
+It is a Russian game, where a team of six players answer a question within a minute.
+The closest analogy would be a pub quiz, but questions are answered with logic and deduction, rather than being trivia-based.

 Furthermore, I always seek to try new experiences, such as skydiving, surfing and wakeboarding.
 During lockdown, I found a passion in cooking and trying to recreate my favourite dishes from scratch.
 I also enjoy playing video games (CS:GO, LoL, Dota, Overwatch) with my friends